-CO5: African Wild Dog Behaviour
+African Wild Dog Behaviour

-Because conservation is something we feel strongly about, COAPE will donate 25% of the course fee for every student enrolled to the EWT’s Carnivore Conservation Programme for the Wild Dog conservation.
+Because conservation is something we feel strongly about, COAPE will donate a portion of the course fee for every student enrolled to the EWT’s Carnivore Conservation Programme for the Wild Dog conservation.

-Students may enrol at any time.
+Students can enrol at any time.

 WHAT THE STUDENT WILL LEARN

 In this first unit we develop an understanding of the evolution of carnivores as well as the morphology of canids and the wild dog.
 The student will be able to explain the scientific classification of wild dog, gray wolf and domestic dog and compare and contrast the individual differences.
-We will look at differences within the family of Canidae and understand, with examples, the morphological differences of canids and the wild dog.
+We will look at differences within the family of Canidae and understand, with examples, the morphological differences of canids and the wild dog in:

-This final unit goes into finer detail and looks at the life of one wild dog pack and a ten-year research study conducted on them.
-The students will be able to explain in detail the essential aspects of a management programme as well as the key factors for consideration when planning a metapopulation and wild dog conservation policies.
+This final unit goes into finer detail and looks at the life of one Wild Dog pack and a ten-year research study conducted on them.
+The students will be able to explain in detail the essential aspects of a management programme as well as the key factors for consideration when planning a metapopulation and Wild Dog conservation policies.

-WHAT CAN YOU DO WITH C05?
+WHAT CAN YOU DO WITH AFRICAN WILD DOG BEHAVIOUR?

 - The African Wild Dog Behaviour Course is an excellent interest course for any BSc student or any student who is going into the guiding industry.